InstitutionalGrammar/IG-Book/features.md

 *IG Extended* aims at capturing *structural detail* by allowing fine-grained parsing on component level (i.e., parsing of institutional information within individual components), as well as extraction of richer conceptual structures embedded in institutional statements (e.g., conceptual relationships between entities in component property).
 This further includes the richer contextualization of selected components based on annotations of *Context*.<br/>

-*IG Logico*, as the highest level of expressiveness, focuses on the semantic aspects of the institutional information, and specifically the epistemological embedding of the statement parsing in the theory and/or frameworks of interest.
+*IG Logico*, as the highest level of expressiveness, focuses on the *semantic aspects* of the institutional information, and specifically the epistemological embedding of the statement parsing in the theory and/or frameworks of interest.
 This includes the augmentation of encoded information with semantic annotations derived or linked to particular theories, or drawn from selected taxonomies maintained as part of the IG 2.0 (e.g., role annotations, governance functions of actors/actions).
 IG Logico further introduces a formal syntactic and semantic treatment of institutional statements, including the ability to transform institutional statements based on their structural properties.<br/>

-In IG 2.0, the default assumption is the incremental application of the different levels and their features (ensuring that features on higher levels can draw on features encoded on lower levels) as visualized in the following.
+In IG 2.0, a central assumption is the incremental encoding of institutional information at the different levels and their features (ensuring that features on higher levels can draw on features encoded on lower levels) as visualized in the following.

 <center><img src="/figures/IGBibCodingAnalysis.png" width="45%"></center>